WenchaoChen/tinynet/README.md

 # tinynet
-a very simple ,cross-platform net library
+a very simple ,cross-platform net library, and has no dependence with other libraries.

 # Usage
 it's a header only library .   just include "tinynet.hpp" to your project.